keboola/developers-docs/extend/common-interface/folders.md

 output mapping.
 That allows for a flexible and dynamic output mapping where the structure is unknown at the beginning.
 Using filenames (e.g. `out.c-data.my-table.csv`) for an output mapping is great for saving implementation time in simple or POC applications.

-Note that all files in the `/data/out/tables` folder will be uploaded, not only those specified in the output mapping or manifests.
+**Important**: All files in the `/data/out/tables` folder will be uploaded, not only those specified in the output mapping or manifests.

 The expected CSV format: